RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/LedBlink.rst

                redpitaya> fpgautil -b Led_blink.bit.bin

-**Congratulations!!!
-You have successfully created the LED Blink project!**

-If you want to roll back to the official Red Pitaya FPGA program, run the following command:
+Now, you should see the 0th LED blink.
+Don’t worry, you did not destroy your Red Pitaya.
+If you want to roll back to the official Red Pitaya FPGA program run

 .. tabs::